tinacms/tinacms-site/content/blog/editing-on-the-cloud.md

 > So, do my editors need to run a local dev server to edit a TinaCMS site?

 Nope!
-You'll be able to setup a **cloud development environment** for your Tina site, and optionally use [Tina Teams](https://tinacms.org/teams) for some extended collaboration features.
+You'll be able to setup a **cloud editing environment** for your Tina site, and optionally use [Tina Teams](https://tinacms.org/teams) for some extended collaboration features.

-### Hosting Your Cloud Development Environment ☁️
+### Hosting Your Cloud Editing Environment ☁️

 Part of what makes Tina great is that it gives the developer control.
 It's important for us to extend this control into the Cloud editing experience.
-For this reason, we've designed it so that you can **host your cloud development environment wherever you like.**
+For this reason, we've designed it so that you can **host your cloud editing environment wherever you like.**

 Already have a [Gatsby Cloud](https://www.gatsbyjs.com/cloud/) plan?
 Want to host a small site under [Heroku's](https://www.heroku.com) free tier?

 The choice is up to you, depending on your needs!

-You can fire up a **cloud development environment** using one of these services and have users start making commits.
+You can fire up a **cloud editing environment** using one of these services and have users start making commits.

-<tip>If you're using git as your backend, you may choose to host your master branch on the cloud development server (and have all commits deployed to your live site), or you can host a separate staging branch.</tip>
+<tip>If you're using git as your backend, you may choose to host your master branch on the cloud editing environment (and have all commits deployed to your live site), or you can host a separate staging branch.</tip>

 ### Tina Teams